 Standard homeowners insurance isn’t designed to cover home-based businesses.
 The most common type of homeowners policy, known as an HO-3 or Special Form, only provides $2,500 of business equipment coverage for items inside the home and $500 for those off your premises, such as if you take your laptop to a cafe.
 Your business property coverage may extend to equipment in a detached garage or other separate structure.
 But the detached structure itself isn’t covered if you’re running your business out of it.

 Potentially even more concerning for people working from home is that homeowners policies usually have liability exclusions for bodily injury and property damage arising from business-related activities.
-One exception is if you’re under 21 and working for yourself in a part-time capacity with no employees.
+One exception is if you’re under age 21 and working for yourself in a part-time capacity with no employees.

 Also, your home insurance policy doesn’t cover any bodily injury or property damage that arises from providing or failing to provide professional services from your home, like if a courier slips on your icy driveway while delivering a work-related package.
 These services are usually defined by courts as requiring specialized knowledge or mental skills, rather than manual skills, according to the International Risk Management Institute.